galamo/javascript-103/readme.md

 1. Write a function that receive a string and check if the string length is longer than 20 characters, return "too long string", otherwise return the last character.
 2. Write a function that receive from the user 10 cars and print only the first and the last car
 3. create a function that push products into cart, 10 products & print the cart
+4. create a function that push products into cart & delete a selected product from prompt.

+# Homework 17.3
+- page 44,45 Only read.
+- page 48 , ex1,ex2,ex3
+- watch JS records lessons